marchion/marchionniLab/fcr2.md

 {% include smallSection.html background="images/thinDNA.jpg" dark=true %}
 ***
-## Code and scripts for figures reproduction and other analyses
+## Code and scripts for reproduction of figures and other analyses
 {% include section.html %}

 The code to reproduce all figures and analyses can be downloaded here: